enhancement

 - View the file in Eclipse.

-- Expectation: The umlauts are displayed correctly.
+- Expected result: The umlauts are displayed correctly.